richardbaxterseo/postgrid-wp/readme.txt

 == Description ==

-Posts Grid Block provides a simple, performant way to display your posts in a responsive grid layout.
+PostGrid provides a simple, performant way to display your posts in a responsive grid layout.
 Built with modern WordPress standards and no external dependencies.

 Features:
 * Clean, minimal design